 Docker Tips: How to Delete All Docker Containers and Images

-It's time to start sharing some tips I've found along the way while using Docker.
-You may come upon a time where you will be required to clean up your Docker installation.
+It's time to start sharing some tips I've found while using Docker.
+You may be required to clean up your Docker installation at some point.

-If you have used docker for any length of time you will start to notice unused containers and images laying around.
-Sometimes this can become a burden on your disk space or just an administrative hassle.
-Either way it is a quick and easy fix.
+If you have used Docker for any length of time, you will start to notice unused containers and images lying around.
+Sometimes, this can become a burden on your disk space or just an administrative hassle.
+Either way, it is a quick and easy fix.

-Before proceeding please be aware that these commands will nuke every non-running container and image that is not associated to a running container.
+Before proceeding, please be aware that these commands will nuke every non-running container and image not associated with a running container.
 You've been warned.

 Delete all Docker containers that are not running